Wie is de Mol? (Dutch TV series) season 24: Episode 7 - Vooruitblik

 The group have 20 minutes to complete five music-related challenges around the Yucatán School of Arts.
 For each challenge completed, the group receive part of the sheet music for the Wie is de Mol? theme song ("Oratio" by Ugo Farrell) which they must give to a conductor so he can conduct an orchestra to play the music.
 Each sheet given to the conductor earns €400 for the pot, and each candidate can only participate in a maximum of two challenges.

-The group successfully completed two challenges, meaning €800 was earned for the pot.